jbatson5/SCALE-test/docs/MAVRIC.rst

    end composition

-Details on the cell data block are also included in the XSProc chapter.
+Details on the cell data block are also included in the XSProc chapter (SECTIONREFERENCE).
 When using different libraries for the importance map production (listed at the top of the input) and the final Monte Carlo calculation (listed in the parameters block, if different), make sure that the materials are